YunlongJiao/pathwaypred/results/notebook.md

 ## TODO

+- plot results
+- Wilcoxon tests to quantitatively address the superiority in terms of performance
+- other labels to predict: 5-year relapse, subtypes

+## Future work

 - negative control experiments over: a) random network to generate pathway features; b) random functionality coding to exclude the potential of random projection of pathway features onto lower dimensionality
-- other cancer survival datasets for indep validation so that predictor can be a parameter to tune with (or simply pick one algorithm that overall works well)
-- Wilcoxon tests to quantitatively address the superiority in terms of performance
-- other labels to predict